zweifish/coin-game/README.md

 Student project in Visual Basic.NET

 Coin Game is a game where the user races against the clock to count the coins on screen.
+Might be useful for teaching young children how to count money.

 TO DO:
 - rename in next version to "coin game"